-This piece wouldn't have been called 'Nature isn't Mathematical' if it weren't for the many other similar titles which I'd seen, such as: 'Everything in the Universe Is Made of Math – Including You', 'What's the Universe Made Of?
-Math, Says Scientist', 'Mathematics - The Language of the Universe', etc. Indeed from Kurt Gödel to today's Max Tegmark (“the physical universe is mathematics in a well-defined sense”) and ontic structural realism, mathematical Platonism (or derivations thereof) seem to be in the air.
+This piece wouldn't have been called 'Nature isn't Mathematical' if it weren't for the many other similar titles which I'd seen.
+For example, 'Everything in the Universe Is Made of Math – Including You', 'What's the Universe Made Of?
+Math, Says Scientist', 'Mathematics - The Language of the Universe', etc. Indeed from Kurt Gödel to today's Max Tegmark (who says that the "physical universe is mathematics in a well-defined sense”) and ontic structural realism, mathematical Platonism (or derivations thereof) seem to be in the air.
 Though that's if being a realist about mathematics (or numbers) is the same as being a realist about the mathematical reality of... reality.

 The first thing to say is that the claim that 'nature is mathematical' hardly make sense.
 It's not even that it's true or false.
-Taken literally, it's meaningless.
+Taken literally, it seems almost meaningless.
 So perhaps it's all about how we should interpret such a claim.

 Some of the applications of Gödel's theorems to physics, for example, simply don't seem to make sense.
 They verge on being Rylian “category mistakes”.
 This bewilderment is brought about in full awareness of the fact that there would hardly be physics without mathematics.
 Indeed that's literally the case with quantum physics and everything which goes with it.